Achievable logoAchievable logo

 False information

-This one is pretty simple.
-Don’t lie in advertisements, correspondence, or any interaction with a client!
-Although this is part of the investment adviser & IAR section, this rule applies to all registered persons and issuers.
+This is straightforward: false statements are prohibited in advertisements, correspondence, and any interaction with a client.
+Although it appears in the investment adviser & IAR section, this principle applies to all registered persons and issuers.

 Social media communications